2023 Molde FK season

-The 2023 season is Molde's 16th consecutive year in Eliteserien, and their 47th season in the top flight of Norwegian football.
+The 2023 season was Molde's 16th consecutive year in Eliteserien, and their 47th season in the top flight of Norwegian football.

 Season events

 On 28 December 2022, Chelsea announced that David Fofana would join them on 1 January 2023.

 On 6 January, Molde announced the signing of Eric Kitolano to a three-year contract from Tromsø.

+On 6 January, Martin Ellingsen also confirmed that he had signed with the club for one more year.

 On 24 January, Molde announced the signing of Veton Berisha to a four-year contract from Hammarby.

 On 25 January, Molde extended their contract with Johan Bakke for an additional season, keeping him at Molde until the end of 2026.

 On 31 January, Álex Craninx left Molde.

 On 21 February, Molde announced the signing of Anders Hagelskjær from AaB to a four-year contract.

 On 22 February, Molde announced the signing of Harun Ibrahim from GAIS to a four-year contract.

+On 6 April, Molde extended their contract with Niklas Ødegård until 2025.

+On 28 June, Molde extended their contract with manager Erling Moe until the end of 2024.

+On 30 June, when his contract expired, Anders Børset left Molde to join the youth ranks of Wolfsburg.

+On 7 July, Molde announced the return of Eirik Hestad on a contract until 2027.

+On 13 July, Molde announced that Rafik Zekhnini would leave the club to sign permanently for Sarpsborg 08 on 1 August.

+On 17 July, Birk Risa left Molde for New York City FC.

+On 4 August, Eirik Andersen left the club, signing for his former club Strømsgodset.

+On 23 August, Molde announced the signing of Casper Øyvann on a contract until the end of 2026, from Tromsø.

+On 31 August, Benjamin Hansen was loaned to AIK for the remainder of the season, whilst Harun Ibrahim joined IK Sirius on a similar deal.
+Later the same day, Molde announced the return of Fredrik Gulbrandsen who'd last played for Adana Demirspor.

+On 1 September, Molde announced the singing of Christian Cappis on loan from Brøndby until the end of the season, whilst Sivert Mannsverk left the club to sign for Ajax and Ola Brynhildsen left to join Midtjylland.